Back to top

 Caveats and Limitations

-Other types of follow-up (e.g. with a specialist or nurse practitioner) are not captured by this indicator.
-Follow-up visit is not condition/discharge-specific and does not necessarily have the same reason for visit as the hospitalization.
-It captures a visit for any reason within 7 days and may include visits unrelated to the index hospitalization.
+Other types of follow-up (e.g. with a specialist or nurse practitioner) and virtual follow-up visits with any provider are not captured by this indicator.
+In-person follow-up visit is not condition/discharge-specific and does not necessarily have the same reason for visit as the hospitalization.
+It captures an in-person visit for any reason within 7 days and may include visits unrelated to the index hospitalization.
 Due to age restrictions/differences for some conditions the results are not reported by age groups.
-Deaths which take place in the community within 7 days following discharge are not able to accounted for and cannot be removed from the calculation.
+Deaths which take place in the community within 7 days following discharge are not accounted for and cannot be removed from the calculation.
+Results for calendar years 2020-2022 should be interpreted with caution, as changes in primary care delivery during the pandemic affected this indicator.
+This indicator measures in-person follow-up visits only.
+The proportion of primary care visits that are virtual has greatly increased since the beginning of the COVID-19 pandemic.
+Results for this indicator for calendar years 2020-2022 are lower than in in the years before 2020 mainly because virtual care visits are not included in this indicator.
+Additionally, the proportion of virtual care visits was high in 2020 but has been decreasing in subsequent years.
+As a result, values increased for this indicator in 2021 and 2022 as the proportion of visits shifted more toward in-person visits.

 Comments Detailed